 Although there are several possible sources of infection for infant botulism, spore-contaminated honey has been associated with a large number of cases.
 Parents and caregivers are therefore warned not to feed honey to infants under the age of one.

 Botulism, a severe form of food poisoning caused by the bacteria Clostridium Botulinum, poses a significant risk when it comes to honey for infants.
 While this bacteria is harmless to adults and older children, infants can be vulnerable to its spores, which can settle in their intestines and produce toxins, leading to serious illness.

 Being a thick liquid, spores cannot grow in honey, although they can reside there.
 Several reports of infant botulism in the past have been traced back to honey, and many samples of honey were found to contain botulism spores.
 Most cases of infant botulism are seen in babies under the age of 3 months, but can occur anytime from 1 week onward.

-Honey is one of those foods that has high chances of being adulterated, filtered and contaminated by all kinds of additives – pesticides, metals and antibiotics, to name a few.
-Very few brands of honey are actually tested for contaminants, making the majority of available honey high risk.
+Honey is one of those foods that has high chances of being adulterated, filtered, and contaminated by all kinds of additives – pesticides, metals, and antibiotics, to name a few.
+Very few brands of honey are actually tested for contaminants, making the majority of available honey high risk for infants.